pipeforce/pipeforce.github.io/docs/guides/messaging/10_messaging.md

       message: "Hello, a new sales order has been created!"
 ```

-Now you would like to listen for new sales orders on the messaging bus.
+Now you would like to listen for new sales orders.
 Every time a new such sales order has been
 created, we would like to send this email.

-Let's assume, the unique messaging key `sales.order.created` was defined and communicated accordingly by the integration
+Let's assume, the unique messaging key `sales.order.created` was defined for this.
-team.
-This can be freely designed by the development team.

 With this information we can now extend our pipeline easily to listen to messages with this key and automatically send
-an email:
+an email, every time such a message appears:

 ```yaml
 pipeline: